 The product owner is in a decision-making role.
 Being responsible and accountable for the product, the PO has to make several decisions on a daily basis ranging from what items to include in the product backlog, how to prioritize them, and how to best communicate the same to the scrum team.

 Decision-making skill is one of the most essential skills that has to be built-in in a PO.
-He/she must make decisions without much thinking and this comes from analytical thinking (as discussed above).
+They must make decisions without much thinking and this comes from analytical thinking (as discussed above).

 It is a process that consists of several steps where you select one of the many available alternatives.
 The steps usually include defining a problem, identifying different alternatives, selecting and implementing the best alternative, and evaluating results: